-- (a) For Club teams, conferences are allocated start sports in the mass start road and mountain bike national championships as follows: - (i) First the host team (if any) qualifies the number of riders a team may enter in that race, so long as the team and its riders otherwise meet the eligibility requirements contained in the rules; then - (ii) Each conference qualifies a single rider; then (iii) Each conference qualifies a total number of riders equal to (A) the percentage of total number of category A Club riders in that division in that discipline that are recorded in USA Cycling's membership files on November 30 of the previous year as being members of Club teams that are members of that conference, multiplied by (B) the field limit of each Race reduced by the number of riders qualified pursuant to subsections (i)-(ii) of this section - (b) Only points from Category A conference events from a discipline count toward a Club team's and a Club rider's qualification for that discipline's national championship. - (c) Subject to the other requirements of the rules, each conference director may decide how to allocate start spots to a national championship among Club teams and riders from their conference - (d) If a conference will not use all of its allocated start spots for Club teams and riders, the remainder shall be put back into a pool and redistributed to conferences proportionally based on (iii).
+- (a) For Club teams, conferences are allocated start sports in the mass start road and mountain bike national championships as follows: - (i) First the host team (if any) qualifies the number of riders a team may enter in that race, so long as the team and its riders otherwise meet the eligibility requirements contained in the rules; then - (ii) Each conference qualifies a single rider; then - (iii) Each conference qualifies a total number of riders equal to (A) the percentage of total number of category A Club riders in that division in that discipline that are recorded in USA Cycling's membership files on November 30 of the previous year as being members of Club teams that are members of that conference, multiplied by (B) the field limit of each Race reduced by the number of riders qualified pursuant to subsections (i)-(ii) of this section

+- (b) Only points from Category A conference events from a discipline count toward a Club team's and a Club rider's qualification for that discipline's national championship. - (c) Subject to the other requirements of the rules, each conference director may decide how to allocate start spots to a national championship among Club teams and riders from their conference - (d) If a conference will not use all of its allocated start spots for Club teams and riders, the remainder shall be put back into a pool and redistributed to conferences proportionally based on (iii).
 A host's schools unused spots are given back to the host conference.
-These reallocations occur on a continuous basis until all start spots have been filled.

-- (e) Club teams may bring no more than 10 men and 10 women to any single national championship event. - (f) For Varsity teams, each Varsity team qualifies the number of riders a team may enter in that race, so long as the team and its riders otherwise meet the eligibility requirements contained in the rules. - 713.
-Call-ups Staging for mass-start races at a collegiate national championship proceeds as follows: - (a) Previous year's national champion for the current race; then - (b) Conference omnium champion or conference champion for that race format (e.g., criterium or cross country), as determined by each conference director (in a randomly determined order); then - (c) One rider per team, called one team at a time in the order of the previous year's team omnium from the national championship in question (for the first wave, to the extent not already staged pursuant to subsections (a) and (b) of this paragraph).
-Teams that did not attend the previous year's event shall be called up after all other teams have been called up in a random order; then - (d) Step (c) is repeated until all riders have been staged.
+These reallocations occur on a continuous basis until all start spots have been filled. - (e) Club teams may bring no more than 12 unique men and 12 unique women to any single national championship event. - (f) For Varsity teams, each Varsity team qualifies the number of riders a team may enter in that race, so long as the team and its riders otherwise meet the eligibility requirements contained in the rules, up to a maximum of 12 unique men and 12 unique women. - 713.
+Call-ups Staging for mass-start races at a collegiate national championship proceeds as follows: - (a) Previous year's national champion for the current race: then - (b) Conference omnium champion or conference champion for that race format (e.g., criterium or cross country), as determined by each conference director (in a randomly determined order): then - (i) In the event a team has the previous year national champion and the current conference champion, that team's conference champion will be called up last in the wave of other conference champions. - (c) One rider per team, called one team at a time in the order of the previous year's team omnium from the national championship in question (for the first wave, and second in the event subsection (i) is in play, to the extent not already staged pursuant to subsections (a) and (b) of this paragraph).
+Teams that did not attend the previous year's event shall be called up after all other teams have been called up in a random order: then - (d) Step (c) is repeated until all riders have been staged.